TR-1000/Data-Rithms-and-Alogostructures/java/infosys_study_guide.md

 **String**

-- Its an object over a primitive, and it&#39;s similar to an array of characters
+- Its an object over a primitive, and it's similar to an array of characters
 - They are immutable so if you change something in a string it creates a new string in the string pool.
 Unless you state new String then it will be in the heap.

 **Stack vs heap**